ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **🛡️ OUTSIDER SOLUTION**: Taveni asks party to "help show outsiders are not the problem but the solution"
 - **🏃 SURVIVAL IMPERATIVE**: "The only way that Taloom can survive is to leave" - evacuation as only option
 - **👥 PHILOSOPHICAL REDEFINITION**: "Taloom is not a place, it is a people" - community over location
+- **❓ KABUTO'S PLAN**: Augustus asks about Kabuto's proposal - "to be announced" but unknown
+- **⚔️ TAVENI'S THEORY**: Kabuto likely proposing "to be more proactive (really, a rampage, or war) to keep outsiders out"
+- **🤝 SUPPORT REQUEST**: Taveni asks group to "go alongside and support her"
+- **⚖️ VAERENTH'S ASSESSMENT**: "It is either this or be the enemy" - binary choice with Taveni
+- **🌊 BANJO'S REALISM**: "Sounds more like the enemy is gravity" - identifying real threat vs. political ones